petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/adding-the-sign-in-page.md

 1. Now edit the custom user navigation fragment to point to the new sign-in page instead of `/c/portal/login`.
 Go to *Site Menu* (![Product Menu](../../images/icon-product-menu.png)) &rarr; *Design* &rarr; *Fragments*.

-1. Open the `user-nav_Dropdown` fragment.
+1. Open the _J2B6 User Navigation Dropdown_ fragment.
 In the HTML pane, find the line setting the login URL:

    ```html
    <a class="user-sign-in" href="/c/portal/login">